grossoantonio/grossoantonio.github.io/en/rubbers.md

     - title: CARBOROSSA
       description: |
-        Rubber in rolls used for the molding and the ironing of the leather as well as for making staking carpets.
+        Rubber in rolls used for the molding and the ironing of the leather.
       specs:
             - title: Thickness
               list: